grand-mother/grand-ccin2p3/README.md

 * F2 : rename function/class and update all occurences
   * selection string and F2
 * Crtl+B  (like Firefox bookmark bar): Hide/Add primary side bar (Explorer, GIT, Extensions, ...)
+* ... and other like coplit

 ## VS Code and Jupyter notebook

 ### Kernel selection

 * open notebook  yyy.ipynb
-* top, right of the windows, click on "select kernel"
+* top, right of the windows, click on "Select Kernel"
 * choice 'grandlib_2304'
-* run cell
+* run cell.
+First run cell is slow (initialise Kernel ?...) but the other run cell are more responsive.

 ### Interactive plot